QAInsights/Performance-Engineering-Questions/README.md

  - Is the auto scaling turned on?
  - Is caching enabled?
  - Is cookies needs to be handled?
+ - Is CDN available?
  - Is the application load balanced?
  - Is the firewall enabled?
  - Is proxy required to access the application?
    - Reverse Proxy Settings
    - Forward Proxy Settings
  - Is the application dockerized?
+ - How authentication works?
  - What is the container orchestration tool?
    - Kubernetes
    - Docker Swarm
+   - ...

 ### 🌐 Environment